Reviews You Can Rely On

 After researching dozens of smoke detectors, we bought the 10 best models available today and tested them side-by-side to help you find the perfect addition to your home.
 We extensively compared and evaluated all the different features and functions, looking at how they sense smoke and any other emergency features they might have, as well as the amount of work it took to install each one.
 Check out the full review to see which hardwired or battery-powered alarm is the best option for you, regardless of if you are looking for a top-tier model packed with smart features, the start of an interconnected alarm system, or a basic budget option.

 Safety and security matter — luckily there are plenty of ways to protect your home, including installing the best security camera or the best smart lock.
-If you prefer a more high-tech smoke-detecting option, take a look at our roundup of the best smart smoke detectors.
+If you prefer a more high-tech smoke-detecting option, take a look at our roundup of smart smoke detectors.

 Editor's Note: We updated this review on June 21, 2023, to remove a discontinued smoke alarm.